awsdocs/iam-user-guide/doc_source/id_roles_providers_create_saml_assertions.md

 In your organization, after a user's identity has been verified, the IdP sends an authentication response to the AWS SAML endpoint at `https://signin.aws.amazon.com/saml`\.
 This response is a POST request that includes a SAML token that adheres to the [HTTP POST Binding for SAML 2\.0](http://docs.oasis-open.org/security/saml/v2.0/saml-bindings-2.0-os.pdf) standard and that contains the following elements, or *claims*\.
 You configure these claims in your SAML\-compatible IdP\.
 Refer to the documentation for your IdP for instructions on how to enter these claims\.

-When the IdP sends the response containing the claims to AWS, many of the incoming claims map to AWS context keys that can be checked in IAM policies using the `Condition` element\.
+When the IdP sends the response containing the claims to AWS, many of the incoming claims map to AWS context keys\.
+These context keys can be checked in IAM policies using the `Condition` element\.
 A listing of the available mappings follows in the section [Mapping SAML Attributes to AWS Trust Policy Context Keys](#saml-attribute-mapping)\.

 **`Subject` and `NameID`**
 The following excerpt shows an example\.
 Substitute your own values for the marked ones\.
-There must be exactly 1 `SubjectConfirmation` element with a `SubjectConfirmationData` element that includes both the `NotOnOrAfter` attribute and a `Recipient` attribute with a value that must match the AWS endpoint \(`https://signin.aws.amazon.com/saml`\), as shown in the following example\.
+There must be exactly one `SubjectConfirmation` element with a `SubjectConfirmationData` element that includes both the `NotOnOrAfter` attribute and a `Recipient` attribute\.
+These attributes include a value that must match the AWS endpoint \(`https://signin.aws.amazon.com/saml`\), as shown in the following example\.
 For information about the name identifier formats supported for single sign\-on interactions, see [Oracle Sun OpenSSO Enterprise Administration Reference](https://docs.oracle.com/cd/E19316-01/820-3886/ggwbz/index.html)\.

 ```
 <Subject>